dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Connecting to your Gateway using SSH
 ---

 In order to perform advanced configuration of the Gateway either a monitor and keyboard, or a Secure Shell (SSH) connection is required.
 On OSX and Linux there are default programs that can do this - Screen and SSH respectively.
-However on Windows no default exists, however PuTTY is light weight and easy to install and can be used to SSH into the Gateway.
+However on Windows no default ssh client exists, however PuTTY is light weight and easy to install and can be used to SSH into the Gateway.

 1. For Windows users: